binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 You just created your first demo project with WebSockets.

 :::tip
-The `Ping` request is mostly used to test the connection or to keep it alive.
+The `ping` request is mostly used to test the connection or to keep it alive.
 :::

 ### Keep WebSocket connection alive

-By default, the `Websocket connections` will be closed when no traffic is sent between them for around **180 seconds**.
-One way to keep the connection alive is by sending a [Ping](/api-explorer#ping) request with intervals of **120 seconds**.
+By default, `WebSocket connections` will be closed when no traffic is sent between them for around **180 seconds**.
+One way to keep the connection alive is by sending a [ping](/api-explorer#ping) request with intervals of **120 seconds**.
 This way you will keep the connection alive and active.

 A simple setup example would be the following: